Miguel Klee

 Miguel Ángel Klee Orellana (born 19 February 1977) is a Guatemalan professional football goalkeeper who plays for Rosario Quetzaltenango.

-He is also a former member of the Guatemalan national team.
+He is also a former member of the Guatemala national team.

 Club career

 A rather short goalkeeper, Klee began his career with Cobán Imperial in 2003, and after one season with Deportivo Marquense, he joined Xelajú for the Apertura 2008-09 tournament.
 In 2009, he moved to Suchitepequez.

 International career

 Klee has made 21 appearances for the full Guatemala national football team, his debut coming in a friendly against El Salvador on March 31, 2004.
 He represented his country in 7 FIFA World Cup qualification matches. and was selected as a reserve goalkeeper for the 2005 CONCACAF Gold Cup.

 His final international was an October 2005 World Cup qualification match against Costa Rica.